 Using smart technology gives you better control over the heating and lighting without cluttering up your space with controls and switches.

-Sticking with the theme of lighting for a moment, have you considered how intelligent lighting and other forms of smart home technology can play a big role in smaller spaces?
+Sticking with the theme of lighting for a moment for the small bedroom ideas, have you considered how intelligent lighting and other forms of smart home technology can play a big role in smaller spaces?

 Enabling the ability to control the lights using only your smartphone or iPad means you can set the perfect ambiance according to your mood, whether that’s a single spotlight for reading or a more relaxed mood for kicking back and watching a movie.